 - You will not be able to heal: Your kids are not the only ones who need time to heal and cope with this major life event.
 You also need some time for yourself to figure out what went wrong and how to move forward.
 Without a moment of introspection, you are bound to repeat the same mistakes in a new relationship.
 If you are really looking for a new, lasting romance, it is essential to spend some time on your own before you can start something new.

 Reach Out to a Compassionate Divorce Attorney!

 At Sherwood, Johnson & Poles, our skilled divorce team is committed to providing knowledgeable legal advice and exceptional representation for those who are embarking on the divorce process.
-With more than 60 years of collective legal experience under our belt, you can rely on our team to guide you through your divorce while protecting your interests.
+With more than 25 years of legal experience under our belt, you can rely on our team to guide you through your divorce while protecting your interests.